RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 This command will expand (aka, answer/fill) your query graph in an edge-by-edge fashion, intelligently selecting which KPs to use for each edge.
 It selects KPs from the SmartAPI Registry based on the meta information provided by their TRAPI APIs, whether they have an endpoint running a matching TRAPI version, and whether they have an endpoint with matching maturity.
 For each QEdge, it queries the selected KPs concurrently; it will timeout for a particular KP if it decides it's taking too long to respond (this KP timeout can be controlled by the user).
 You may also optionally specify a particular KP to use via the 'kp' parameter (described below).

-Current candidate KPs include (for TRAPI 1.5, maturity 'development'): infores:answer-coalesce, infores:automat-binding-db, infores:automat-cam-kp, infores:automat-ctd, infores:automat-drug-central, infores:automat-genome-alliance, infores:automat-gtex, infores:automat-gtopdb, infores:automat-gwas-catalog, infores:automat-hetionet, infores:automat-hgnc, infores:automat-hmdb, infores:automat-human-goa, infores:automat-icees-kg, infores:automat-intact, infores:automat-monarchinitiative, infores:automat-panther, infores:automat-pharos, infores:automat-reactome, infores:automat-robokop, infores:automat-string-db, infores:automat-ubergraph, infores:automat-viral-proteome, infores:cohd, infores:connections-hypothesis, infores:gelinea, infores:genetics-data-provider, infores:knowledge-collaboratory, infores:molepro, infores:multiomics-clinicaltrials, infores:multiomics-drugapprovals, infores:openpredict, infores:rtx-kg2, infores:service-provider-trapi, infores:spoke.
+Current candidate KPs include (for TRAPI 1.5, maturity 'development'): infores:answer-coalesce, infores:automat-binding-db, infores:automat-cam-kp, infores:automat-ctd, infores:automat-drug-central, infores:automat-ehr-clinical-connections-kp, infores:automat-ehr-may-treat-kp, infores:automat-genome-alliance, infores:automat-gtex, infores:automat-gtopdb, infores:automat-gwas-catalog, infores:automat-hetionet, infores:automat-hgnc, infores:automat-hmdb, infores:automat-human-goa, infores:automat-icees-kg, infores:automat-intact, infores:automat-monarchinitiative, infores:automat-panther, infores:automat-pharos, infores:automat-reactome, infores:automat-robokop, infores:automat-string-db, infores:automat-ubergraph, infores:automat-viral-proteome, infores:biothings-multiomics-biggim-drugresponse, infores:catrax-pharmacogenomics, infores:cohd, infores:connections-hypothesis, infores:gelinea, infores:genetics-data-provider, infores:knowledge-collaboratory, infores:molepro, infores:multiomics-clinicaltrials, infores:multiomics-drugapprovals, infores:multiomics-microbiome, infores:multiomics-multiomics, infores:openpredict, infores:rtx-kg2, infores:service-provider-trapi, infores:spoke, infores:text-mining-provider-cooccurrence.

 (Note that this list of KPs may change unexpectedly based on the SmartAPI registry.)